Marguerite Moilliet Rogers: Career

 After receiving her PhD, Rogers taught for two years at the University of Houston, advancing to the rank of assistant professor.
 She was then employed at the Naval Avionics Facility in Indianapolis from 1943-1946.
 As Head of the Optics Section of the Research Department, Rogers contributed to basic and applied research relating to gun sights, rocket sights, and torpedo directors.
 For this work, she received a citation from the Navy for meritorious service to naval ordnance development during the war.
 Her supervisor in Indianapolis was L.T.E.
-Thompson who would later recruit Rogers and her husband to work for the Navy in California.
+Thompson who would later recruit Rogers to work for the Navy in California.

 Upon leaving Indianapolis, Rogers was a Research Associate at the University of North Carolina at Chapel Hill.
 Here she researched and wrote papers on steel and the behavior of servo-operated rocket potentiometers as well as other topics.
 She worked briefly at Oak Ridge National Laboratory before moving to China Lake, California to work at the Naval Ordnance Test Station.

 From 1949-1953, Rogers conducted analytical studies related to ballistic equations and fire-control errors on rockets and machine guns at China Lake.
-She and her husband then relocated to South Carolina where she took a position as Professor of Physics and Head of the Sciences Division at Columbia College in Columbia, South Carolina.
+She relocated to South Carolina where she took a position as Professor of Physics and Head of the Sciences Division at Columbia College in Columbia, South Carolina.
 She researched terminal ballistics of textile armor assemblies and penetration of bullets into targets.
-Her husband died suddenly of a heart attack in 1956.

-Upon her husband’s death, Rogers moved herself, her five children, and her mother to England to be closer to her brother.
-She took a position at the Royal Technical College in Salford, England as a lecturer in physics.
-After a year, the family returned to the U.S. and Rogers returned to employment at China Lake.
+In 1956, Rogers took a sabbatical and accepted a position at the Royal Technical College in Salford, England as a lecturer in physics.
+After a year, she returned to the U.S. and employment at China Lake.

 Rogers’ career blossomed upon her return to China Lake in 1957.
 She even earned the nickname “First Lady of China Lake.”
 As an electronics specialist, she investigated new navigational and fire-control systems.
 Starting in 1958, she headed the Heavy Attack Systems Analysis Branch in the Aviation Ordnance Department.
 She received several performance awards while she was in this position.
 By 1961, she directed analysis work in avionics, space vehicles, free-fall ordnance and weapons, and target recognition.
 In 1962, Rogers became head of the Air-to-Surface Weapons Division and oversaw approximately 15 major weapons and warheads.
 She became the foremost expert on air-delivered tactical weapons in the entire Department of Defense.
 In 1966, she became Head of the Weapons Systems Analysis Division.
 She said, “those young folks on the ships and airplanes are our children, and we owe it to them to provide the best equipment we can”.

 After her retirement from China Lake in 1980, she became the Department Head for Computer Sciences Corporation.